 Since the release of the Pilot Report Card in 2014, there has been significant review and refinement, with new indices and indicators added as data gaps are identified.
-The release of our eighth report card now includes seagrass scores for the Southern inshore zone for the first time, as well as an updated methodology in our freshwater fish assessments (Section 3.1.3).
-Identifying and addressing knowledge gaps is important to the Partnership, and these priorities and opportunities will be revisited and formalised in a program design review scheduled to occur after the release of the 2021 Report Card.
-For more information on the MWI Report Card and Partnership, refer to the MWI Report Card Program Design 2017 to 2022.
+Identifying and addressing knowledge gaps is important to the Partnership, and these priorities and opportunities will be revisited and formalised in a program design review scheduled to occur after the release of the 2022 Report Card.
+For more information on the MWI Report Card and Partnership, refer to the MWI Report Card Program Design 2017 to 20225.
 The indicator selection process and descriptions of the environmental indicators are described in further detail in the Program Design.